Retro Revivals

 Four Swords Adventures

 Most fans appreciate The Wind Waker for its ambitious cel-shaded art style, but the game caused anger and confusion when it was revealed in 2002.
-A year after the game was released, Nintendo released a game with a more traditional art style.
+A year after the game hit store shelves, Nintendo released another game with a more traditional art style.
 Four Swords Adventures was the first console-based Zelda game to use a top-down perspective since 1991, and it was deliberately designed to look like A Link to the Past.
 The game featured a dynamic camera and enhanced atmospheric effects that wouldn’t have been possible on the SNES, but it was obvious where the game was drawing its inspiration from.
 Unfortunately, it was one of the least successful games in the entire franchise.
 Four Swords Adventures allowed up to four people to play at once, and it used Game Boy Advances as controllers in lieu of the standard GameCube pad.
 If a player was separated from the group, they’d continue to play on their own Game Boy Advance screen.
 It was an interesting concept, but getting four people together with four Game Boy Advances (and four GameCube-to-GBA link cables) was impractical.
 The very aspect that made Four Swords Adventures so unique prevented people from playing the game.
 Four Swords Adventures didn’t exactly “revive” the franchise, but it was pretty wild to see a 2D Zelda game on the GameCube.

 4